ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 - The `\EzSystems\PlatformInstallerBundle\Installer\CleanInstaller` class and its [service container](https://doc.ibexa.co/en/2.5/api/service_container) definition (`ezplatform.installer.clean_installer`) have been deprecated in favor of `EzSystems\PlatformInstallerBundle\Installer\CoreInstaller` which requires the [Doctrine Schema Bundle](https://github.com/ezsystems/doctrine-dbal-schema) to be enabled.
 - The `ezplatform.installer.db_based_installer` service container definition has been deprecated in favor of its FQCN-named equivalent (`EzSystems\PlatformInstallerBundle\Installer\DbBasedInstaller`).
-- `vendor/ezsystems/ezpublish-kernel/data/mysql/schema.sql` has been deprecated and is not used by the installation process anymore.
+- `vendor/ezsystems/ezpublish-kernel/data/mysql/schema.sql` has been deprecated and isn't used by the installation process anymore.

 ## eZ Platform v2.5.6